kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 :doc:`Kanister's parameter templating </functions>`.

-Output artifacts are used in this scenario to store the data path in s3 and the corresponding snapshot ID that which will serve as the ``backupIdentifier`` during restoration process.
+Output artifacts are used in this scenario to store the data path in s3 and the corresponding snapshot ID, which which will serve as the ``backupIdentifier`` during the restoration process.

 To know more about artifacts, refer to the :ref:`tutorials` section.